AFLplusplus/LibAFL/fuzzers/binary_only/intel_pt_baby_fuzzer/README.md

 The tested program is a simple Rust function without any instrumentation.

-After building this example with `cargo build --release`, you need to give to the executable the necessary capabilities with `sudo setcap cap_ipc_lock,cap_sys_ptrace,cap_sys_admin,cap_syslog=ep ./target/release/baby_fuzzer_intel_pt`.
+After building this example with `cargo build`, you need to give to the executable the necessary capabilities with `sudo setcap cap_ipc_lock,cap_sys_ptrace,cap_sys_admin,cap_syslog=ep ./target/debug/baby_fuzzer_intel_pt`.

-You can run this example using `cargo run --release`, and you can enable the TUI feature by running `cargo run --release --features tui`.
+You can run this example using `cargo run`, and you can enable the TUI feature by building and running with `--features tui`.

 This fuzzer is compatible with Linux hosts only having an Intel PT compatible CPU.